-The department offers a Master of Arts in Political Science and an accelerated B.A./M.A.
-In association with the Department of Public Policy, we offer a dual degree M.P.A./M.A.
+The department offers a Master of Arts in Political Science, an accelerated B.A./M.A., a Master of Public Administration, four dual degrees (J.D./M.A. in Political Science; M.P.A./M.A. in Political Science; M.P.A./J.D.; M.P.A./M.S.W.), and an interdisciplinary Ph.D. in Public and Social Policy.
 In collaboration with other departments, we offer a graduate certificate in Global and Local Social Justice.

 Master of Arts.
 The M.A. in Political Science allows academically talented students to advance their knowledge and analytical skills by focusing on an interdisciplinary, problem-oriented area of concentration within the broad field of political science.
 Students can choose from eight tracks, three in the area of American Politics, three in International Affairs, Gender and Politics, and Political Theory.
 For students who already have undergraduate degrees, the program will normally take three to four semesters of full-time study.